jorczyk/KubernetesDemo/README.md

 NAME                                   READY   STATUS    RESTARTS   AGE demo-app-deployment-86bc64cf6b-w4brn   1/1     Running   0          16m
 ```

+#### Check the load balancing feature

+Now scale back the deployment to 3 instances.
+Then run multiple time the `05.getPodName.sh` script and observe that the name of returned host are actually different and our requests were load balanced between multiple pods.
+Ypu can also use `<EXTERNAL-IP>:9376/host` endpoint (remember about caching mechanism!).

 Cleanup: `kubectl delete service demo-app-service` and `kubectl delete deployment demo-app-deployment`